Faculty Profiles

 Graduate/Post-Doctoral Fellowship: Indiana University School of Medicine

-I am the new program director as of June 15, 2023.
-I am very excited to be here.
+I joined the University of Washington Psychiatry Residency Program in June 2023.
+I am very excited to be here!
 I am really enjoying Seattle and the surrounding area.
-I have nearly 15 years of experience as a program director.
+I have over 15 years of experience as a program director.
 I love graduate medical education and working with residents.
 My clinical areas of interest are quality improvement/patient safety and perinatal mental health.
 I am always open to working with residents on scholarly projects.
 Feel free to stop by and bounce around some ideas.
 In my free time I like to travel, take walks, watch movies or my favorite TV series, play with my dogs, get my nails done, shop, and check out new restaurants.

 Vice Chair for Education